Smile-SA/fast-archetype/fast-archetype-twitterbootstrap/src/main/resources/archetype-resources/README.md

 This project is an HTML5 project.

-It uses Twitter Bootsrap as CSS framework.
+It uses Twitter Bootstrap as CSS framework.
 You can find more informations here : http://twitter.github.com/bootstrap

-Twitter boostratp files are locate into src/main/resources/pages/twitter-bootstrap.
+Twitter bootstrap files are located into src/main/resources/pages/twitter-bootstrap.
 If you want to update Bootstrap, replace this directory.
 You may do so without fear as no development should have been made into this directory.